Aka-Manto/Salt-Framework/README.md

 First step - Clone the wanted tool into the libraries folder

-2nd step - Create a menu entry under the "Create Menu" Tab
+2nd step - Create a menu entry under the "Create Menu" divider of the SaltFramework.py file.

 3rd Step - Assign a variable name for the script to check for, the syntax is as follows.
   "STRINGNAME" = "Code required to run the program " +AKAMANTO